Depolarization of opinions on social networks through random nudges: Basic Model and Methods

 \section{Basic Model and Methods}

-To analyze polarization and to introduce possible intervention methods for reducing polarization, we adapt the recently introduced model for opinion dynamics \cite{prl_model}.
+To analyze polarization and to introduce possible intervention methods for reducing polarization, we adapt a recently introduced model for opinion dynamics \cite{modeling-echo-chambers-and-polarizaiton-dynamics-in-social-networks}.
 This model qualitatively captures a few aspects of opinion dynamics when agents' opinions evolve due to interactions in social media platforms.
-The model is able to reproduce the empirical features such as polarization and echo chambers and the fact that more active people on social media tend to have extreme opinions.
+The model can reproduce the empirical features such as polarization and echo chambers and the fact that more active people on social media tend to have extreme opinions.

-The model has $N$ interacting agents, and it is assumed that there are only two possible sides to an opinion.
+The model has $N$ interacting agents, and it is assumed there are only two possible sides to an issue.
 This is typical of many, but not all, the issues -- for example, to allow abortion or not.
 Opinion on a given issue is denoted by $x_i$, which can take any real value in the range $(-\infty, \infty)$.
-The sign of the $x_i$ corresponds to the stance of the agent in the corresponding issue, and the $|x_i|$ denotes the conviction of the agent in their respective stance.
-This implies that the larger the value of $|x_i|$, the more extreme the opinion of the agent is.
-The model used to capture the evolution of opinion is activity driven \citep{liu2014controlling_activity, moinet2015burstiness_activity, starnini2013topological_activity}, {\it i.e.}, at each time step, only active agents are allowed to interact with other agents.
-Based on empirical data \citep{perra2012activity, moinet2015burstiness_activity}, the probability for agents to be active is chosen to be
+The sign of the $x_i$ corresponds to the stance of the agent in the corresponding issue, and $|x_i|$ denotes the conviction of the agent in their respective stance.
+This implies that the larger the value of $|x_i|$, the more extreme the agent's opinion is.
+The model used to capture the evolution of opinion is activity driven \cite{activity-driven-modeling-of-time-varying-networks, topological-properties-of-time-integrated-activity-driven-netowork, burstiness-and-aging-in-social-temporal-networks, controlling-contagion-processes-in-activity-driven-networks}, {\it i.e.}, at each time step, only active agents are allowed to interact with other agents.
+Based on empirical data \cite{activity-driven-modeling-of-time-varying-networks, burstiness-and-aging-in-social-temporal-networks}, the probability for agents to be active is chosen to be

-where $a$ is the activity, $\varepsilon$ is the minimum activity (chosen in this work to be $10^{-2}$), and $\gamma$ controls how steep the function $F(a)$ which is chosen to be $\gamma=2.1$.
+where $a$ is the activity, $\varepsilon$ is the minimum activity (chosen in this work to be $10^{-2}$), and $\gamma$ controls how steep the function $F(a)$ which is chosen to be $2.1$.
 Agents' opinions evolve based on their interactions with other agents, and this information is encoded in the time-dependent adjacency matrix $A_{i, j}(t)$.
 Further, opinion evolution also depends on the strength of social interaction $K > 0$ and the controversialness of the issue $\alpha > 0$.
-The opinion dynamics is given by the following $N$ coupled differential equations \cite{prl_model}
+The opinion dynamics is given by the following $N$ coupled differential equations \cite{modeling-echo-chambers-and-polarizaiton-dynamics-in-social-networks}